 - Annecy, France — it is a town perched beside a lake, similar to Thun.
 Many people call it the Venice of the Alps.
 Here are the reasons why you should visit Annecy.

 - Lake Como, Italy — It’s a lake with several towns like Thun.
 Picturesque and quaint.
 You can find charming villas around Lake Como, and you must see how beautiful Lake Como’s villas are here in this post.

-- Lake Garda, Italy — This is the largest lake in Italy with scenic views of the Italian Alps, beaches, castles, quaint villages, and more!
+- Lake Garda, Italy — This is the largest lake in Italy, with scenic views of the Italian Alps, beaches, castles, quaint villages, and more!
 Here are more reasons why you should visit Lake Garda.

 - Berchtesgaden, Germany — It’s a town in southeasternmost Germany closest to the country’s most stunning lakes (Konigssee and Obersee).
-Their beauty is beyond words—see what they look like from this post about Berchtesgaden.
+Their beauty is beyond words—see what they look like in this post about Berchtesgaden.